-In addition to security arising from the commercialisation of the project, SQ may also seek a mix of all or some of the following based upon an assessment of risk:
+In addition to security arising from the commercialisation of the project, Screen Queensland may also seek a mix of all or some of the following based upon an assessment of risk:

 - Cut through contract clauses to enable recoupment in first position from exploitation of the project in all territories where the loan is unable to be fully paid out by the principal source nominated;

 - Registered securities over assets not connected with the intellectual property arising from the project;